 - It didn’t have the resources to do large scale images.
 This wasn’t really a big deal to me.
 I only wanted a portable digital sketchbook (a full blown finished-image device seemed unrealistic when it came to costs) and I was used to this sort of thing from my LS800.
 Give me something simple, to do sketch work with, and I would be happy.

 - Lack of environment.
 Android is great in general.
 I’ve played with iOS a bunch, and I genuinely don’t feel like there’s much difference in the two ecosystems.
 I’m not looking to prosthelytize here – I’m just saying that I had no need to move to iOS.
 That said, there wasn’t much in the way of apps that would function well for my new tool.
-I finally found Autodesk Sketchbook Pro, bought it, and have been using it ever since.
+I finally found Autodesk Sketchbook Pro, bought it (update 20180609 – the app is now free to everyone!), and have been using it ever since.
 It’s somewhat limited, but again – the idea is a sketchbook and SBP works great for that.

 One last note about this one.
 (See what I did there?)
 I highly recommend picking up one of these specialty styluses (stylii?) if you are going to use a Note tablet.
 It gives you the ability to flip it around and erase without changing tools in the app.
 This nod to ‘traditional media’ has made me very happy over time, and mimics real Wacom Stylus tech.
 Well worth the few additional bucks.